packagePFIM/PFIM/README.md

 - **Custom Models**: Support for user-defined analytical and ODE-based models.
 - **Multiple optimization algorithms**: Various optimization methods for discrete and continuous optimization (PGBO, PSO, Simplex, Fedorov-Wynn, multiplicative algorithm)

+The source code is modular, designed using a functional programming approach (via the package **purrr**) and R S7 object-oriented programming, which makes it easy to extend and customize your models and algorithms.

 ## Installation

 ```{r global_options, echo = FALSE, include = FALSE, eval =FALSE }